deeeki/bremen/README.md

 ## Setting

-As far as Soundcloud concerned, you need to set consumer key before using.
+As far as Soundcloud concerned, you need to set your app's client id before using.

-    Bremen::Soundcloud.consumer_key = 'your_consumer_key'
+    Bremen::Soundcloud.client_id = 'your_client_id'

 ## Usage